1

 In August 2005, the Superdome was the shelter for more than 30,000 residents during Hurricane Katrina.
 The hurricane sheared away much of the roof's covering and water leaked into the stadium as it was used as a shelter for thousands of stranded residents.
 The Superdome sustained $185.4 million in damage and the New Orleans Saints played their 2005 home games in San Antonio at the Alamodome and in Baton Rouge at Tiger Stadium.
 In January 2006 work began to clean up and renovate the Superdome.
 Nearly 4,000 tons of trash and debris were removed, along with 1.6 million square feet of wrecked carpeting, 650,000 square feet of wall board and 500,000 square feet of ceiling tiles.
 All 72,000 seats were cleaned and crews repaired the roof.
 The 30 year old stadium’s three-level seating plan remains the same, with the most noticeable difference being a thin video board, called a ribbon board, replacing the facade of the upper deck.
 Scoreboard video screens behind each end zone have been enlarged.
 The New Orleans Saints played their first game in the city since 2004 on September 24, 2006 against the Atlanta Falcons.

 In April 2009, the Saints and the State of Louisiana reached an agreement to keep the franchise at the Superdome through 2025.
 The agreement included upgrading the Superdome and resurrecting an abandoned section of the Central Business District with a refurbished office tower and a new sports entertainment district.
 Improvements to the Superdome included widening plaza level concourses, adding concession stands, reconfiguring the lower bowl that adds 3,100 seats, adding 300-level luxury suites, a new retail store, a club lounge and upgraded restaurants.
 The $210 million renovation project was completed during the 2010 and 2011 off-seasons and increased the seating capacity from 72,000 to 76,468.
-The Supedome will host its seventh Super Bowl, Super Bowl XLVII, in February 2013.
 In October 2011 Mercedes-Benz purchased the naming rights for 10 years to the dome and it is know known as the Mercedes-Benz Superdome.

 SUGAR BOWL GAME